PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

-Table~\ref{tab:bug-detection} summarizes the effectiveness of \patchguru and \testora in detecting real-world bugs across the four studied projects.
+\textbf{Overall Results.} Table~\ref{tab:bug-detection} summarizes the effectiveness of \patchguru and \testora in detecting real-world bugs across the four studied projects.
 Out of \datasize PRs from four projects, \patchguru successfully infers patch oracles for 336 PRs, yielding a success rate of 84\%.
 The success rate is also quite consistent across different projects, ranging from 80\% (Keras) to 90\% (SciPy).
-Unsuccessful inferences are due to (1) unresolvable runtime errors (33/64 cases) and (2) unresolvable LLM query errors (31/64 cases), mostly caused by token limits when generating comparison programs and lacks of adherence to the expected format.
-This problem is expected given the current capabilities of LLMs and the complexity of generating executable comparison programs for arbitrary real-world patches~\cite{Lars2025ChangeGuard}.
-For the remaining analysis, we focus on these 336 successfully inferred oracles.
+Unsuccessful inferences are due to (1)~unresolvable runtime errors (33/64 cases) and (2)~unresolvable LLM query errors (31/64), mostly caused by token limits when generating comparison programs and lack of adherence to the expected format.
+This limitation is expected given current LLM capabilities and the difficulty of generating executable comparison programs for arbitrary real-world patches~\cite{Lars2025ChangeGuard}.
+We therefore restrict the remaining analysis to the 336 successfully inferred oracles.
+Using these oracles, \patchguru raises \numofwarnings warnings across the four projects, of which \numoftp are true positives and \numoffp are false positives, yielding a \precision precision.